dtaht/rtod/README.md

 This is close to the figure being used in several production mesh networks.
 This begins to stress out the cpu in mips routers.
+The route injection itself takes many seconds for the daemon to process.

 ## rtod -r 2048

 This starts to stress out local route distribution mechanisms over wifi multicast, and the protocol itself.

 Low end ARM and MIPs CPUs start getting warm.
+There is often a network burp while the router getting these routes sorts them out.

+Routers using slow multicast start dropping off the network.

 ## rtod -r 4096